 - petting bumblebees

-- eating a mint strawberry sandwich
+- eating mint strawberry sandwiches

 - napping amongst wildflowers

 Mandalas are symbolic geometric designs sacred to many spiritual traditions, particularly Hinduism and Buddhism.
-Mandalas are used as a focal point or tool to aid in trance and meditation.
+They are used as a focal point or tool to aid in trance and meditation.
 Elaborate, complex designs focus the attention of the observer, inducing a meditative state.

 Tibetan and other Buddhist practices incorporate mandalas made from sand, representing the impermanence of things, wherein care is taken to create an intricate and beautiful design in a medium that is not meant to last and in fact will be purposely destroyed.

-Making a Garden Mandala
+Making a Plant Mandala

 You don’t have to be a monk to make a mandala.
 Making your own mandala using plant materials is a fun way to look at nature in a new way and make some (impermanent) art.

 Collect a range of materials from your garden: bark, seeds, seed heads, stems, leaves, whole flowers, petals, flower buds, roots, etc.Choose a blank or uniform surface and arrange the various bits in an artistic circular or spiral configuration on top of natural surfaces such as a patch of grass, soil, or mulch.
 Consider hard surface backdrops such as a large piece of colored paper, a wooden tabletop, or a stone path.
 Go public and assemble it where people can see and interact with it — the sidewalk, a parking lot, a driveway, the boulevard, or your front yard.Allow nature to degrade or destroy your mandala.
-(Trail, 2017, p.
+(2017, p.
 73)

 In the process of making the mandala, you may notice things about the flowers or other plant parts you never noticed before.
-Gayla asks:

 “What story does your mandala tell about your garden right now?
 Do the plants you chose and the assemblage you created say anything about you, too?
 (Trail, 2017, p.
 73).